 If you’re already a seller on Amazon, your product codes can be used to calculate the fee of converting to FBA here.
 If you’re not selling on Amazon yet, you can still use this calculator for the US and the UK to estimate how much commission and fees you’ll be paying to Amazon.

-Commission is the share of product margin that you pay to Amazon for giving you visibility.
-Fees are what you pay for storage, shipping and delivery.
+A commission is the share of product margin that you pay to Amazon for giving you visibility.
+Fees are what you pay for storage, shipping, and delivery.

 If you’ve tried calculating fees for a few of your products, you’d have probably realized that products with higher profit margins are best suited for selling through FBA.

 Keeping the periodic fee revisions in mind, you may want to keep your product mix very dynamic- be ready to pull out any product that seems to be sitting in Amazon’s warehouse without being sold.
 A foolproof refund agreement with your manufacturer can come in handy here.
 Product categories such as apparel and toys have very high margins usually.